 Price: $1299 for a Queen

-Branden’s Thoughts: Branden had some home renovations (ahem, his apartment flooded), so he’s waiting on his Avocado delivery!
+Branden’s Thoughts: Branden had some home renovations (ahem, his apartment flooded), so he’s just got his Avocado delivery!
 Stay tuned for his official review.
-In the meantime, we hope you’ll check out Avocado anyway because it already meets our “best of” list for sustainability factors, and we know customers have left some rave reviews.
+In the meantime, we hope you’ll check out Avocado anyway because he already loves it and it already meets our “best of” list for sustainability factors, and we know customers have left some rave reviews.

 Other Notes: If you checked out Avocado’s other mattresses in the last few years and found them to be a bit outside of your budget — (I know that was my experience) — there’s good news.
 Their Eco Organic mattress is their newest offering and it’s at their most affordable price point yet.